xojs/xo/readme.md

 - [eslint-config-xo](https://github.com/xojs/eslint-config-xo) - ESLint shareable config for XO with tab indent
 - [eslint-config-xo-space](https://github.com/xojs/eslint-config-xo-space) - ESLint shareable config for XO with 2-space indent
 - [eslint-config-xo-react](https://github.com/xojs/eslint-config-xo-react) - ESLint shareable config for React to be used with the above
+- [eslint-config-xo-vue](https://github.com/ChocPanda/eslint-config-xo-vue) - ESLint shareable config for Vue to be used with the above
 - [stylelint-config-xo](https://github.com/xojs/stylelint-config-xo) - Stylelint shareable config for XO with tab indent
 - [stylelint-config-xo-space](https://github.com/xojs/stylelint-config-xo-space) - Stylelint shareable config for XO with 2-space indent
 - [tslint-xo](https://github.com/xojs/tslint-xo) - TSLint shareable config for XO